abcboy101/notes/NPS/README.md

   These were translated as their Chinese equivalents "<span lang="zh-cmn-Hans">编号</span>" (number), "<span lang="zh-cmn-Hans">米</span>" (meters), "<span lang="zh-cmn-Hans">千克</span>" (kilograms).
   They haven't had to do this previously on the TCG cards, so we'll have to see whether this will carry over to the main games.
 - The international version has two online rankings: "All Languages" and "Your Language".
-  Since the mainland Chinese version doesn't communicate online with the international version, the "All Languages" option is removed.
+  Since the Chinese version doesn't communicate online with the international version, the "All Languages" option is removed.

 ## Photodex entries